Thomas W. Malone

-Thomas W. Malone (born 1952) is an American organizational theorist, management consultant, and the Patrick J. McGovern Professor of Management at the MIT Sloan School of Management.
+Thomas Wendell Malone (born 1952) is an American organizational theorist, management consultant, and the Patrick J. McGovern Professor of Management at the MIT Sloan School of Management.

 Biography

 Malone received his BA in applied mathematics, graduating magna cum laude from Rice University.
 He earned his MS in engineering-economic systems, and his Ph.D. in cognitive and social psychology, both from Stanford University.

 After graduation, Malone started his career as research scientist at the Xerox Palo Alto Research Center (PARC), where he was involved in designing educational software and office information systems.
 In 1983 he joined MIT, where he was appointed Professor of Management at the MIT Sloan School of Management.
 At MIT, he founded and directed the MIT Center for Collective Intelligence, and co-founded the MIT Initiative called "Inventing the Organizations of the 21st Century".

-Malone was a cofounder of three software companies, and has consulted and served as a board member for a number of other organizations.
+Malone has co-founded three software companies, and consulted and served as a board member for a number of other organizations.
 He speaks frequently for business audiences around the world and has been quoted in numerous publications, including Fortune, The New York Times, and Wired.

 Work

 Malone's research focuses on how new organizations can be designed to take advantage of the possibilities provided by information technology.
-At MIT he teaches classes on leadership and information technology.
+At MIT, he teaches classes on leadership, information technology, and artificial intelligence.

-The past two decades of Malone's research is summarized in his book The Future of Work: How the New Order of Business Will Shape Your Organization, Your Management Style, and Your Life.
+Malone's research up to 2004 is summarized in his book The Future of Work: How the New Order of Business Will Shape Your Organization, Your Management Style, and Your Life.

 Video game design

+Malone has studied sex differences between men and women and video games.
 In 1980, Malone published papers in the nascent field of video game design.
 His paper "Toward a theory of intrinsically motivating instruction" was based on his PhD dissertation.
 Malone's last paper in this field was published in 1987.